Async module

 }

-You yourself can remove all asynchronous editor operations without waiting for destructuring:
+You can manually remove all asynchronous editor operations without waiting for the destruction of the editor:

 jodit.async.setTimeout(() => alert('Hello'), 1000);